Frequently Asked Questions

 What is the Child Care Fee Reduction Initiative (CCFRI)?

-The CCFRI is a BC provincial program where registered providers pass a fee reduction directly to families — saving eligible families up to $900 per month per child.
-As a CCFRI-registered provider, no application is required from families; the discount is applied automatically when your child is enrolled with us.
+The CCFRI is a BC provincial program where registered providers pass a fee reduction directly to families.
+As a CCFRI-registered provider, no application is required from families; the discount is applied automatically each month.
+The exact reduction amount per child depends on the program type and is set by the Province — see your monthly statement for the current applied amount.

 What ages do you serve?